Layers of Serenity and Vibrance: A Day Painted in Kaohsiung

 Important Precautions:

-• • Keep valuables secure and out of sight
+• • Keep valuables secure in crowded areas.

-• • Be cautious when using ATMs, especially at night
+• • Be cautious when using ATMs, especially at night.

 Getting there